ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ## Transport

-   Where the URI specified in a "rua" tag does not specify otherwise, a Mail Receiver generating a feedback report SHOULD employ a secure transport mechanism.

    The Mail Receiver, after preparing a report, MUST evaluate the provided reporting URIs in the order given.
 Any reporting URI that